Gitty-McHubface/sdc-project3/README.md

 My first attempt used only the center camera images and a validation split of 0.2.
 It was obvious from the training and validation loss that the model was overfitting the training data.
 The car drove poorly and veered off at the first corner.

 At this point, I added dropout regularization after each hidden fully-connected layer with a probability of 0.5.
 I also doubled the number of training and validation images by flipping each image over the y-axis and negating the associated steering measurement.
 The model did not seem to be overfitting as much, but still had trouble with drifting and tight corners in testing.
-This model always drifted off onto the dirt driveway in the first tight corner.
+This model always steered straight onto the dirt driveway when approaching the first tight corner (see below).

+![alt text][image7]

 Next, I collected more data from the tightest corners on the track.
 I made six passes, recording only when the car was turning.
 I collected even more data by allowing the car to drift to the inside and outside lane markers and recording the car moving back towards the center of the road.
 I also used the left and right camera images by applying a 0.25 steering correction for the left camera a -0.25 correction for the right.
 Training the model described above with this data yielded the best result.